Lynne Jones: Retirement

 Following boundary changes in Birmingham, which reduced its parliamentary representation from eleven to ten seats, Jones was expected to apply for selection for the redrawn Selly Oak constituency which contained wards from the former Selly Oak and Hall Green constituencies.
 However, in January 2007 Jones announced her intention to stand down at the 2010 general election.
 Jones refused to endorse Roger Godsiff in Hall Green, instead supporting the Respect candidate Salma Yaqoob, who came second.

+Later political activity

+Following her retirement from the House of Commons in 2010, Jones re-founded the Labour branch in Brecon and Radnorshire.

 National Executive Committee

-Jones is running to be on Labour's National Executive Committee, challenging former Welsh First Minister Carwyn Jones.
+In 2022, Jones ran to be on Labour's National Executive Committee, challenging former Welsh First Minister Carwyn Jones.

+Change of party

+In October 2023, Jones quit the Labour Party over Keir Starmer's comments on the Gaza war that appeared to support Israel cutting off Palestinian access to power and water.
+In May 2024, she joined the Green Party of England and Wales after unsuccessfully backing ex-Labour independent Jamie Driscoll in the North East mayoral election.

 Personal life

 She is married, and has two sons (including one born in January 1990).
 She married Chris Kirk in April 1994 in Lambeth.
 He is Chief Executive of the Biochemical Society.
 She is a keen cyclist.

 In November 2009, she announced she was having treatment for breast cancer after a tumour was discovered at an early stage.